magnumjs/mag.js/examples/tutorials/intro-part1.md

 In this code we initialize with an empty model so the user will see one empty fieldset on page load (once we implement the view, which is coming up next).

 We also use mag.prop here to follow the Uniform Access Principle.
-Not only do we gain consistency by making all view-model data accessible via parethesis (i.e. calling the getter), but we also retain the flexibility to later turn this into a computed property — if needed — such as using Mithril's clever m.request to load data from a server.
+Not only do we gain consistency by making all view-model data accessible via parethesis (i.e. calling the getter), but we also retain the flexibility to later turn this into a computed property — if needed — such as using MagJS's clever m.request to load data from a server.

 ##3.
 The Contacts View

 Now that we have our controller set up, we can set up a view to present it.
-In Mithril, a view is a plain function that returns a virtual DOM element.
+In MagJS, a view is a plain function that returns a virtual DOM element.
 Here is everything at once:

 ```javascript
 // src/components/contacts/contacts.js